Healthy Homes Assessment Hastings

 Draught Stopping Hastings

-If a draft can be noticed from gaps that are not adequate or holes or holes, it needs to be closed.
+If a draught is noticed from gaps that are not adequate or holes the area requirements to be sealed.

-See the full details for the Healthy Homes draught stopping requirements.
+Find the complete specifications of the Healthy Homes draught stopping requirements.

 draught stopping building inspections